 About

 Ritual is a crucial way of framing human activity.
 From time immemorial, human beings have crafted rituals to mark important occasions, define the boundaryless space of transition, and structure the liminality of endings and new beginnings.
 Ritual nurtures our relationships, connects us to ourselves, others, and the world at large, and raises our awareness of the sacred qualities of all life.
-Ritual breaks us out of mundanity, numbness, and the forgetfulness of the everyday, and brings us into the immediacy of the here and now.
-Ritual reminds us of who and where we are.
+Ritual breaks us out of the mundaneness, numbness, and the forgetfulness of the everyday, and brings us into the immediacy of the here and now.

 The Book of Uncommon Rituals is a collaborative creation in process.
-We seek submissions from a diverse community of people who long to remedy our cultural lack of ritual, and share with a broad audience the life-giving practices they have created or learned.
-We seek submissions from you: clergy and chaplains, businesspeople and artists, men, women, and gender nonconforming folks, youths and wise elders.
-If you believe there is a need for vibrant ritual in our ever-changing world, please join us.
+We seek submissions from a diverse community of people who long share the life-giving practices they have created or learned.
+We seek submissions from you: everyday people, artists and entrepreneurs, clergy and chaplains, youths and wise elders.

 Submit